 Compassion requires trusting God, not having plenty.

-This is totally opposite of the world’s thinking, isn’t it?
+This is completely opposite of the world’s thinking, isn’t it?
 There is a fine line between good stewardship of the provisions God’s given today and not trusting God enough to be able to share it.
 WOW.
 From the example of the Macedonians, I am to let my overflowing joy and extreme poverty well up into rich generosity.
 I am getting better at this.
 As I am willing to trust God more.
 Sharing out of my meager supplies in faith that God will help those supplies stretch.
 And, do it joyfully, right!

 I recently discovered one of the most mind-blowing verses in the Bible.
 Consider what Paul wrote in 2 Corinthians about some of his Christian friends,